 Overview

-- Focus Gaze — stare at any bubble or flash for about a second and it pops.
+- Focus Gaze - stare at a bubble or flash for about a second and it pops.
 No clicking.

-- Gaze Minigame — a focus-conditioning game with side-by-side asset packs: hold your gaze on the correct one, ignore the distractor.
+- Gaze Minigame - two panes side by side.
+Hold your gaze on the right one, ignore the other.

-- Deeper triggers — if you author or play Deeper enhancements, gaze, blink, mouth-open, and "looked away" can fire timeline rules.
+- Deeper triggers - if you author or play Deeper enhancements, "looks at region", "avoids region", "blinks", "opens mouth" and "looks away" can all fire timeline rules.

 Privacy & Hardware